 Learning how to draw with ink is a big step up from pencil drawing.
 The most obvious difference is that there's no more relying on the eraser, but it can be a wonderfully creative medium – just look at these stunning examples of ink drawings.

-Traditional pen and ink consists of black ink and white paper, creating space through thick or thin lines and repeating marks for texture.
+Traditional pen and ink consists of black ink and plain paper, creating space through thick or thin lines and repeating marks for texture.
 Ink drawing techniques can be as delicate or bold as your temperament dictates: it's all about trying things out.

 First of all, pour your ink into an inkwell high enough so that when the nib touches the bottom, it covers three-quarters of the nib.
 Start with the focal point, working your way back and out to the less important elements.